stephan-double-u/cross-language-validation-demo/README.md

   - Each user can add up to 3 accessories.
   - A user with the role _MANAGER_ can add a 4th and 5th accessory.
   - Each user can update an article, although it has 4 or 5 accessories.
+- Concurrent updates of articles have to be prevented (by optimistic locking).